PayToUse/paytouse-language-resource-pack/README.md

 # text-pack
-A resource pack made by PayToUse, to install one this pack, you need a github account in order to download it
+A resource pack made by PayToUse, Installing is free!